 “The best part of being a professor is the interaction with the students and working with them to achieve their full potential.”

 Dr. Tully’s primary field of research is centered around juvenile delinquency and mental health.
 “More than half of those incarcerated in the United States have mental health issues, and this number is trending upward.
-The increasing number of individuals with mental health and substance use conditions in the criminal justice system has enormous fiscal, health, and human costs therefore making this a relevant and critical topic to research.
-Since juveniles are the greatest national asset and reserve, it is important to understand correlates to delinquency.
+The increasing number of individuals with mental health and substance use conditions in the criminal justice system has enormous fiscal, health, and human costs, therefore, making this a relevant and critical topic to research.
+Since juveniles are the greatest national asset and reserve, it is important to understand the correlates of delinquency.
 Juveniles account for over 16% of annual violent crime and almost 30% of property crime, indicating youth are responsible for a significant amount of annual crime.
-By researching juvenile delinquency, prevention and intervention efforts can be established,” says Dr. Tully.
+By researching juvenile delinquency, prevention, and intervention efforts can be established,” says Dr. Tully.

 Dr. Tully teaches a variety of courses in the Criminal Justice Department at STAC including Introduction to Criminal Justice; Criminology; Forensic Psychology; Women in the Criminal Justice System; Race, Crime and Gender; Research Methods.
 Through her courses, Dr. Tully covers essential material and encourages her students to engage in meaningful discussion.
 STAC Student Georgina Thomatos says, “Professor Tully has all the qualities a student could hope to find in a teacher.
 She teaches with a precision and accuracy that only those who have absolute mastery of the subject can demonstrate and this means that her students recognize the difficulty of the subjects she teaches but do not let themselves get intimidated.
 I admire Dr. Tully intellectually, professionally, and as a person for the passion she puts into her work.
 She has always made me feel supported with each challenge and obstacle that might surface during my journey through college.”